-[In Part 1, Bob showed that some words in the Bible are translated differently when they refer to women as opposed to when they refer to men.
+In Lost in Translation, Part 1, Bob showed that some words in the Bible are translated differently when they refer to women as opposed to when they refer to men.
 Case in point: Phoebe’s depiction as servant and helper rather than minister and leader.
-Today he addresses the impact of translation on our understanding of 1 Timothy 2:12-15.]
+Today he addresses the impact of translation on our understanding of 1 Timothy 2:12-15.

 So, what went wrong?